 Benchmarking and research phase

-To kick off I gathered all the analytics data and usability data on the careers and related pages to benchmark against.
+To kick off I gathered all the analytics and usability data on the careers and related pages to benchmark against.
 I also used click data to determine which content was performing best and which areas of pages were being ignored.

 Early wireframes of the Sage careers pages containing stock imagery and placeholder text.
 Shown is the Sage careers homepage; Working at Sage page; DE&I page and Graduate and interns page.